Top 5 Startups Researching in the Autonomous Driving

 This also means that Nuro can cruise over a rumble street and apply jolting breaks when something comes in its way without worry.
 Something that other companies are working hard to solve.
 “A lot of those problems can be solved when you remove the passenger,” says co-founder Dave Ferguson.
 “The pizza doesn’t care if you’re going a little slower.”

-Nuro was also the first company to receive a two-year autonomous exemption from the National Highway Traffic Safety Administration since they carried goods and not humans.
+Nuro was also the first company to receive a two-year autonomous exemption from the National Highway Traffic Safety Administration because it carried goods rather than humans.

-Perhaps it was this extraordinary way of thinking that brought Jiajun Zhu and Dave Ferguson together both of whom worked at Google’s self-driving car project, Waymo before starting Nuro in September 2016.
+Perhaps this extraordinary way of thinking brought Jiajun Zhu and Dave Ferguson together.
+Both worked at Google’s self-driving car project, Waymo, before starting Nuro in September 2016.

-R1 has a package only cargo space that can carry upto 20 bags, which can be retrieved by clients who ordered them via a code on the smartphone app.
-However, what’s cool is the fact that the storage section can be switched with a heating or cooling section so that your pizza stays piping hot and your ice tea stays arctic cool.
+R1 has package-online cargo space that can hold up to 20 bags, which clients who ordered them via a code on the smartphone app can retrieve.
+However, what’s cool is that the storage section can be switched with a heating or cooling section so that your pizza stays piping hot and your ice tea stays arctic cool.

-Plus, who doesn’t look forward to getting deliveries from cars that look like a toaster on wheels or cute android machines if you will.
+Plus, who doesn’t look forward to getting deliveries from cars that look like a toaster on wheels.

-After launching R1, in February 2020, Nuro announced its plans to test its second generation of self-driving vehicles R2 in Houston, Texas.
+After launching R1 in February 2020, Nuro announced its plans to test its second-generation self-driving vehicles, R2, in Houston, Texas.

 Patent Insights

-Nuro has filed 48 patent applications in the US among which 12 are granted patents and 1 design patent.
-The company has filed 90% of its patent application in 2018 alone.
+Nuro has filed 48 patent applications in the US, 12 of which have been granted patents and 1 design patent.
+The company filed 90% of its patent applications in 2018 alone.

-Another majority of its patents discuss the data processing system such as loading and unloading vehicles, food delivery systems, controlling temperature and humidity as per the best food condition, etc.
+Another majority of its patents discuss data processing systems, such as loading and unloading vehicles, food delivery systems, and controlling temperature and humidity to achieve the best food conditions.

-Other than that, some of its patents are related to delivery services, LiDAR, and visual search technology, while few others are directed towards its food delivery robot vehicle.
+Other than that, some of its patents are related to delivery services, LiDAR, and visual search technology, while few others are directed toward its food delivery robot vehicle.

 Investments

-Nuro has managed to raise a total of $92M from Greylock Partners and Gaorong Capital in 2019.
-This allowed them to grow their delivery services in new areas and expand into new technologies.
+Nuro raised a total of $92M from Greylock Partners and Gaorong Capital in 2019.
+This allowed them to expand their delivery services into new areas and technologies.

-Nuro’s founders are also under the process of trademarking the name “Fido” for smaller robots that the Nuro vehicles could carry that could climb up stairs or across lawns.
+Nuro’s founders are also in the process of trademarking the name “Fido” for smaller robots that the Nuro vehicles could carry that could climb upstairs or across lawns.

 The company is now valued at $2.7B and ranked No.10 on LinkedIn’s Top 50 Startups List for 2019.